minhnimble/learning-notes/learning-paths/scrum-master.md

 - _Courage_ - "The Sprint Report?" → the team lacked courage so they set up the Sprint Review for success.
 The Sprint Review turned into a Sprint Report: here's how much work we did; here's what our burndown looked like; this is how many defects we found and fixed.
 The team took credit for having worked hard whether or not that hard work generated business value.
 Stakeholders stopped attending after a while.
 Remaining participants were managers instead of stakeholders.
 - _Focus_ - "Daily Scrum for everybody?" → The team lacking focus on the Daily Scrum.
 It moved around, it skipped some days.
 Project and program managers showed up because it was a convenient way to check in on the team's progress.
 The Scrum Master started to drive the meeting and instead of a half-circle around the Sprint board inspecting the work, it became a half-circle around the Scrum Master with rapid fire status reporting.
 Team members were engaged for the 45-60 seconds they spoke then they tuned out.
 Instead of epitomizing focus, the Daily Scrum became a 15-minute distraction.
 - _Openness_ - "The Scrum Manager?" → the manager-turned-Scrum-Master took on the new role in good faith, but it resulted in a lack of openness in the team.
 These upper managers had not had the same exposure to Scrum and still expected the Scrum Masters to manage the work.
-Put differently, they held the Scrum Masters accountable when the work wasn’t happening the way it was expected to.
+Put differently, they held the Scrum Masters accountable when the work wasn't happening the way it was expected to.
 So even if the Scrum Master was liked by the team and if behind closed doors the Scrum Master was reasonably good at being a servant-leader instead of a manager, the team closed up and put on a good face for the organization.
 They hid failures and therefore what should have been a self-organizing team lost the opportunity to improve.
 - _Respect_ - "The Product Steward?" → The Product Management was - as in many technology driven companies - very much a technical product management organization - responsibility for implementation, but very little business ownership.
 As a result, the Product Owners were given the title but remained in the service of the product as its steward rather than its owner.
-When the team came to the ‘Product Steward’ with an issue requiring a decision, he or she retreated into email, meetings, and conversations.
+When the team came to the 'Product Steward' with an issue requiring a decision, he or she retreated into email, meetings, and conversations.
 More often than not the answer did not come back before the Sprint ended, if it came back at all.
-With the ‘Product Steward’ consistently unable to resolve issues in a timely manner, the team in some cases just stopped bothering to ask.
+With the 'Product Steward' consistently unable to resolve issues in a timely manner, the team in some cases just stopped bothering to ask.
 The team perceived the Product Owner not having the respect of the organization, the team similarly lost respect for the Product Owner.

 → The values part is hard.
 It's not obvious how to get people to behave according to a set of values.
 The more you push values on someone the more likely they are to reject them.
 A coach shouting at the team: “commit to inspection and adaptation”; “have the courage to review the Sprint with transparency!”; “use the Daily Scrum to focus on the work in